sylvainwhite/sylvain-white-dev/pages/javascript.md

 // -So, firstName and lastName are undefined console.log("18: " + f.introduce());

-// -Prototypes are chained (prototype has prototype that has prototype etc... up to Object.prototype)
+// -Prototypes are chained (prototype has prototype that has prototype etc.
+// up to Object.prototype)
 // -With Person, we have a simple example of chaining of 2 prototypes

 console.log("----------------");